Quizzing - The Game

 - Teams: three in each quiz.

-- 15-question quizzes are used at quiz meets held in the fall.
+- 15-question quizzes are used at one-day quiz meets in the fall.
 Questions 12 to 15 have A and B questions.
-There is also a provision for a three-question overtime in the event that teams are tied at the end of an elimination quiz.
-The statistics room will break ties formed during preliminary quizzes.
+Those in the statistics room will break ties.

 - Maximum of four correct questions per quizzer (not including bonuses).
 This is reduced to three in 15-question quizzes.
 This is referred to as a “quiz out.”

-- 10 points deducted for every incorrect answer starting at question 17; when the same quizzer makes two errors; each team error starting with the third team error; when three fouls are committed by one person; when three fouls are committed by the team.
+- 10 points deducted for every incorrect answer starting at question 17; when the same quizzer makes two errors; each team error starting with the third team error; when three fouls are committed by one person; when four fouls are committed by the team.

 - In 15-question quizzes, 10 points are deducted for every incorrect answer starting at question 13; when the same quizzer makes two errors; each team error starting with the third team error; when three fouls are committed by one person; when three fouls are committed by the team.

 - Time-outs: each team is allowed up to two 60-second time-outs, can be requested by the coach, the captain or the co-captain.
-Only one time-out may be taken after question 17 (A/B if asked).
+Only one time-out may be taken after question 17 (A/B, if asked).

 Sportsmanship & Strategy